cosc2336-ds-alg/assg00/README.md

 - Setup and explore your VSCode Dev Container Environment
 - Learn some basic Git commands and workflow
 - Practice submitting an example class project
-- Make sure class GitHub accounts are configured for git pushes and pull requests.
+- Make sure class GitHub accounts are configured for git push and pull requests.
 - Make sure VSCode development IDE is configured properly for C++ projects
-- Learn about unit testing framework and test runner used for class assignments.
+- Learn about the unit testing framework and test runner used for class assignments.

 # Description